Early Years Practice

 When creating an inclusive practice, practitioners must make sure that every child has continuous access to diverse resources including photos, books, activities, and languages that are representative of different backgrounds within their learning environment.
 Having these embedded within nurseries is great for opening discussions and creating a trusting environment where it’s okay to ask questions.

-After all, being curious and inquisitive is part of how we learn!
+After all, being curious and inquisitive is part of how young children learn!
 When children see that differences are normal within their early childhood, they learn to view them without feeling uncomfortable.
 This creates a learning environment that introduces and celebrates all backgrounds and empowers children, making them feel confident and proud of who they are.

 Promoting British Values